 - Even though she had little money, Maria regularly donated to local shelters because her altruistic nature guided her actions.

-- In addition to volunteering on weekends, he offered free tutoring sessions, which clearly showed his altruistic intentions.
+- In addition to volunteering on weekends, he offered free tutoring sessions, showing an altruistic commitment to helping students succeed.

-- Rather than seeking praise, they focused entirely on helping others, demonstrating how truly altruistic people behave.
+- Rather than seeking praise, they focused on supporting others, which demonstrated how truly altruistic people behave.

-- Although the job paid less, he chose to work for a nonprofit since his altruistic values meant more than a high salary.
+- Although the job paid less, he chose to work for a nonprofit because his altruistic values mattered more to him than a higher salary.

 Altruistic Synonyms: